KieranCanter/kierancanter.dev/README.md

 ### Theme Switcher

-The theme switcher component was one that I battled with in regards to choosing the best design.
-I considered several different solutions to swap between four themes:
+The theme switcher component was one that I battled with while choosing the best design.
+I considered several solutions to swap between four themes:

 * Dropdown menu
 * Toggle button per theme (this was actually used in the earliest implementation of the site)